rossumur/Arduinocade/README.md

 Homage to the Atari classic “Caverns of Mars”.
 Smooth scrolling, sprites and animation.

 ##Building the Hardware
-Build on a breadboard, modify a $2 Arduino Mini Pro or on a custom PCB.
+Lots of different ways to build this beastie.
+The design is simple enough to build on a breadboard with a dip Atmega328, you might want to add a 28.6363Mhz crystal to a modify a $2 Arduino Mini Pro or use a custom PCB.

 ###You will need
 + Arduino Pro Mini, Atmega328p or equivalent